Maryland vs. Indiana College Football Odds, Plays and Insights - NewsBreak

 - Indiana has one win against the spread in seven games this season.

-- This season, the Hoosiers are winless ATS when entering a game as an underdog of 5 points or more.
+- The Hoosiers have been underdogs by 5 points or more two times this season and have not covered the spread once.

-- Indiana's games this season have gone over the total in four out of seven opportunities (57.1%).
+- Indiana's games this season have eclipsed the over/under four times in seven opportunities (57.1%).

-- When Indiana scores more than 29.7 points, it is 1-1 against the spread and 2-0 overall.
+- Indiana is 1-1 against the spread and 2-0 overall in games when it puts up more than 29.7 points.

-- The Hoosiers have turned the ball over five more times (12 total) than the Terrapins have forced a turnover (7) this season.
+- The Hoosiers have turned the ball over 12 times this season, five more turnovers than the Terrapins have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.